dkebler/4S/README.md

 			/css
 ```

  the `/content` directory holds the end-user editable content.
 The idea utlimately is to make this directory "portable" and not part of this repo but linked either as a submodule or through configuration.
 The subdirectory /hugo within /content is for end user editable content in the format that [Hugo](http://gohugo.io) expects.
 Within the /hugo directory the frontmatter and mustache shortcodes in each md file (`/pages`) are Hugo specific but the markdown is generic and portable.
-A noob content only editor would only need access to the /pages directory.
+An end-user content only editor would just need access to the /pages directory.
 ```
 /content
   /hugo